DerrickXuNu/OpenCOOD/README.md

 <img src="images/camera_demo.gif" width="600"  alt="" class="img-responsive">
 </p>

+## News:
+- 12/04/2022: The log replay tool for OPV2V is online now!
+With this toolbox, you can 100% replay all the events in the offline dataset and add/change any sensors/groundtruth you want to explore the tasks that the origin dataset do not support.
+Check [here](logreplay/README.md) to see more details.
+- 09/15/2022: So far OpenCOOD has supported several top conference papers, including ECCV,ICRA,CoRL,NeurIPS,WACV!
+The bottom of this project page lists the detailed information.
 ## Features
 - Provide easy data API for multiple popular multi-agent perception dataset:
   - [x] [OPV2V [ICRA2022]](https://mobility-lab.seas.ucla.edu/opv2v/)